-When you move in, landlords may only charge you for:
+When you move in, landlords can only charge you for:

-- 1st and last month's rent,
+- First and last month's rent,

 - A new lock and key, and

 - A security deposit that is no more than 1 month's rent.

-Landlords must not charge other fees, like pet fees, cleaning fees, or application fees.
+Landlords must not charge other fees, like pet, cleaning, or application fees.